 - We are still a family.
 Your family dynamic may be changing, but you are still a family.
 Your kids need to know that they will still have both parents after the divorce is finalized.

-Our experienced family law attorney in St. Louis is here to assist you with your divorce.
+Our experienced family law attorney in St. Charles, MO, is here to assist you with your divorce.
 Contact us today to speak with our attorney.

 A question I often receive from clients beginning the divorce process is whether they can begin dating.
 The answer to this question is always specific to that client’s situation, but, overall when considering whether to start dating, during your divorce proceeding, here are some considerations: